EXPERIENCED EXPERT PHYSICIAN INSTRUCTORS – SMALL CLASS SIZE – UNLIMITED LIFETIME SUPPORT

 What is aesthetic/esthetic medicine ?

-What is board certification, and why is being board certified by the American Board of Aesthetic Medicine – ABAM important ?
+Why is being Certified by the American Board of Aesthetic Medicine – ABAM important ?

 Physician certifying boards are private organizations that test and certify physicians for specific specialty.
-Board certification is optional, therefore physicians can choose from the different boards for their certification.
-Board certification signified that a physician has proven a high level of expertise in comparison to a non-certified doctor.
-Patients can be confident their ABAM Board Certified physicians have proved their knowledge and training in the specialty of Aesthetic Medicine.
+Certification is optional, therefore physicians can choose from the different boards for their certification.
+Certification signified that a physician has proven a high level of expertise in comparison to a non-certified doctor.
+Patients can be confident their ABAM Certified physicians have proved their knowledge and training in the specialty of Aesthetic Medicine.

 Why take courses from the American Board of Aesthetic Medicine – ABAM ?